updu Documentation

 Overview

-updu is a lightweight, self-hosted uptime monitoring solution designed specifically for homelabs and small infrastructure.
-It’s built to run essentially anywhere (even on a Raspberry Pi Zero W) while providing all the essential monitoring features you need without the bloat.
+updu is a lightweight, self-hosted uptime monitoring solution designed for homelabs and small infrastructure.
+It's built to run essentially anywhere — even on a Raspberry Pi Zero W — while providing the essential monitoring features you need without the bloat.

 - HTTP / HTTPS — Monitor web endpoints, status codes, and response bodies.